valbuena/algorithms/README.md

  - if X < Y  we go on our search in first array
  - Repeat recursively

-### Breadth First Search

- Given a graph of type tree and we search an element X
- - Put first level in a FIFO
- - Get first and check if it is our element
- - If it is not our element added their child in the FIFO
- - Check next element in the FIFO
- - Repeat recursively
- - If it is not a tree we have to avoid cycles with some control

-### Dijkstra's

-Given a weighted graph without cycles and negative values
- - Create tables to store: graph, costs by node (initialize how long it takes to get this node since the start), parents by node (initialize start node)
- - Find the lowest cost node in costs table: node X
- - Calculate for every neighbors of this node X new costs
- - if it less than old, store this new costs and this node X like parent for this node
- - Marked node X as processed
- - Repeat again recursively, finding the lowest cost node avoiding processed nodes

 ## Sort:
 ### Select Sort:
 >O(n) = n^2